Joseph Fesch: Biography

-In the year 1811 the emperor convoked a national council of Gallican clerics for the discussion of church affairs, and Fesch was appointed to preside over their deliberations.
+In the year 1811, the emperor convoked a national council of Gallican clerics for the discussion of church affairs, and Fesch was appointed to preside over their deliberations.
 Here again, however, he failed to satisfy the inflexible emperor and was dismissed to his diocese.
 The friction between uncle and nephew became more acute in the following year.
-In June 1812 Pius VII was brought from his first place of detention, Savona, to Fontainebleau, where he was kept under surveillance in the hope that he would give way in certain matters relating to the Concordat and in other clerical affairs.
+In June 1812, Pius VII was brought from his first place of detention, Savona, to Fontainebleau, where he was kept under surveillance in the hope that he would give way in certain matters relating to the Concordat and in other clerical affairs.
 Fesch ventured to write to the aged pontiff a letter which came into the hands of the emperor.
 His anger against Fesch was such that he stopped the sum of 150,000 florins which had been accorded to him.

-The disasters of the years 1812-1813 brought Napoleon to treat Pius VII more leniently and the position of Fesch thus became for a time less difficult.
-However, on the first abdication of Napoleon (11 April 1814) and the restoration of the Bourbons, he retired to Rome where he received a welcome.
-The events of the Hundred Days (March–June 1815) brought him back to France; he resumed his archiepiscopal duties at Lyon and was further named a member of the senate and a peer of France.
+The disasters of the years 1812-1813 brought Napoleon to treat Pius VII more leniently, and the position of Fesch thus became for a time less difficult.
+However, on the first abdication of Napoleon (11 April 1814) and the restoration of the Bourbons, he retired to Rome, where he received a welcome.
+The events of the Hundred Days (March–June 1815) brought him back to France; he resumed his archepiscopal duties at Lyon and was further named a member of the senate and a peer of France.
 On the second abdication of the emperor (22 June 1815), Fesch retired to Rome along with his older sister Letizia.
 There he spent the rest of his days in dignified ease, surrounded by numerous masterpieces of art, many of which he bequeathed to the cities of Lyon and Ajaccio.
 He died in Rome in 1839.